MackenzieCameron7/ROTMG_BingoCard/README.md

 - "Export as png" still contains application borders when saved.

 ## Common Questions
-Q:Why can I get a bingo card with 4 realm event whites (much rarer items to acquire)?
+Q: Why can I get a bingo card with 4 realm event whites (much rarer items to acquire)?
 It would take me ages to complete.

-Q:Why can I get a bingo card with mostly shatters, moonlight vilage and oryx 3 items?
+Q: Why can I get a bingo card with mostly shatters, moonlight vilage and oryx 3 items?
 It would be too hard.

-A:Just generate another.
+A: Just generate another.
 I usually like to open a discussion about the generated bingo card with friends.
 Sometimes items may be easier than usual to acquire in a timely fashion becasue of current events in the game.
 Sometimes an item may be harder or easier to acquire based on player skill.
 I know I still cannot make it past second boss in the shatters dungeon, so I cannot get most of the items from that dungeon, whereas my friends can.
 On the matter of realm event whites I feel like it may cause an issue.
 They are very rare and may lead to many a bingo card re-creation, since they cannot be acquired in a timely fashion.
 Being able to filter out event whites and specific drops by dungeon would prove to fix this issue or tagging items and only allowing a certain amount of them per card generated.
 These fixes would be for a future update.